Apple Watch sales to consumers set record in holiday week, says Apple's Cook

 "Sales growth is off the charts.
 In fact, during the first week of holiday shopping, our sell-through of Apple Watch was greater than any week in the product’s history.
 And as we expected, we’re on track for the best quarter ever for Apple Watch," he said.

-The CEO did not immediately respond to a request for specific sales figures for the gadget.
+Cook did not respond to a request for specific sales figures for the gadget.

 Apple has disclosed few details about the performance of the Apple Watch, its first new product released under Cook.
 The company has not broken out sales of the gadget in its earnings, instead lumping it into an "other products" category that includes devices such as the iPod and Apple TV.